hersheysrs123-cloud/my-true-website/README.md

 - HTML, Tailwind CSS
 - Classes, Paragraphs, Body, Headings, Markdown, Formatting

+Currently I am developing the Games Hangman and Connect 4.
+Recently I have developed Tic Tac Toe, A Clicker game, and a guessing game.
+I did use the help of AI, especially for creating complex functions, and utilising the Minimax algorithm for Tic Tac Toe AI.
+But, AI is just a guide, that can help in my project, when I am stuck fixing complex bugs or implementing algorithms, and I do not copy paste huge chunks of code given by AI.

 Now I shall get back to constantly updating this website, code code code!
 Please cope with the mid designs, as I am still learning Tailwind CSS and HTML.
 Thank you!